JustinBrow/Genshin-Impact-comic-downloader/README.md

 Gehshin Impact comic downloader is a tool to well... download the official Genshin Impact comic.
 The tool creates a hidden Internet Explorer browser window \*shudder\* and manipulates the browser programatically to grab the URLs for the pages of the comic.
 I wrote this as a challenge to myself, however, upon completion of this most unholy of tools I experienced a sudden wave of regret and felt it would be better to send it back into the dark.
 Alas, I did not and so here it is to darken your day.
-Definitely an example of whether or not you could rather than whether or not you should.

 ## How to use
 I'm setting the minimum version of PowerShell to 5.1 as I have not tested against any other versions.